nrfconnect/sdk-nrf/include/caf/ble_state.rst

 * :c:enum:`PEER_STATE_DISCONNECTED` - Bluetooth stack disconnected from the remote peer.

 Other application modules can call :c:func:`bt_conn_disconnect` to disconnect the remote peer.
-The application module can submit an :c:struct:`ble_peer_event` with :c:member:`ble_peer_event.state` set to :c:enum:`PEER_STATE_DISCONNECTING` to let other application modules prepare for the disconnection.
+The application module can submit a :c:struct:`ble_peer_event` with :c:member:`ble_peer_event.state` set to :c:enum:`PEER_STATE_DISCONNECTING` to let other application modules prepare for the disconnection.

 On Bluetooth Peripheral, the |ble_state| requires the connection security level 2.
 If the connection security level 2 is not established, the Peripheral disconnects.